jpcarrascal/diaryextension/README.md

 The form will automatically store the participant's username and the URL they were visitng when they added the entry.

 ## Preparation and configuration:
-Create your diary form in Google Forms.

- **Important:** cake sure to include these two questions in your form:
+Create your diary form in Google Forms. **Important:** make sure to include these two questions in your form:
 - DIARY-USERNAME: Will be used to automatically collect the participant's user name
 - DIARY-URL: Will collect the URL that was being visited when the participant decided to add a diary entry _("DIARY-USERNAME" and "DIARY-URL" should be the question text.)_